Farancibiat/crypto-trends-app/README.md

 The projects displays a table with 10 cryto currencies that loads 10 more items when get's to the table bottom.

+if you want to see the app deployed just go to [crypto-trends.farancibiat.cl/](http://crypto-trends.farancibiat.cl/)

 ## Available Scripts

 In the project directory, you can run: